 The Playstation Store’s 10 year anniversary last month was welcomed with a huge range of discounted games, a lot of them big titles I’d been eyeing up but wasn’t quite ready to purchase yet (e.g. £19.99 for The Last Guardian.)

 While these discounts were great and exclusive, I always feel a little sad downloading a new game and not having a tangible disc to push into the machine.
-It’s something I fear is going to take over the industry and in turn impact the wider bricks and mortar retail stores.
+It’s something I worry is going to take over the console industry and in turn impact the wider bricks and mortar retail stores.